 Hannah began her dance training at the age of eight in Circle Pines, MN.
 Here she grew studying Ballet, Tap, Jazz, Modern, and Pilates under the instruction of Laura McClanahan and dancers from companies James Sewell Ballet and Stuart Pimsler Dance and Theater.
 She has studied the Cecchetti method of ballet extensively at both her home studio and through three years participation in the Cecchetti Council of Americas Summer Intensives, bringing home a scholarship her final year.
 Hannah attended high school at the Saint Paul Conservatory for the Performing Artist in St. Paul, MN.
 Here her dance studies intensified under the direction of many notable performers and instructors.
 Hannah graduated from the University of Wisconsin-Stevens Point in 2013 with a BA in dance.
 Along with performing, she has worked as a Director and Stage Manager for numerous productions.
 She is a certified Pilates mat instructor through Balanced Body University and is looking forward to expanding her work to include Pilates instruction.
 Hannah has taught at many outreach programs at local high schools, as well as workshops in Thailand and Iceland.
 She is very excited to be located here in Colorado, and looks forward to seeing what this new experience will cultivate in her both as a teacher and an artist.

-Raegan began dancing at the age of two while growing up near Kansas City, Missouri.
+Raegan began dancing at the age of two in Missouri.
 While studying ballet, tap, jazz, tumbling, lyrical, pointe, hip hop, modern, and contemporary she knew she had to keep dance in her life.
-She also has over 12 years of experience with vocal training, acting, and is certified in PiYo Strength™ group exercise.
+She also has over 15 years of experience with vocal training, and acting.
 Growing up, she earned multiple scholarships to Broadway Dance Center in NYC and special invitations to dance with dance competitions all over the United States.
 She earned her Bachelor of Fine Arts in Dance and Minor in Psychology from Stephens College in 2012.
-Raegan especially enjoys teaching children with special needs, with over five years of experience.
-She has spent the past few years teaching preschool dance programs, dance styles of all types to students, ages 2-19, and choreographing for a competitive dance studio and collegiate dance teams.
-Raegan is thrilled to return to Dancin’ Dreams to share her love for dance with all of her students and their families.
+Raegan especially enjoys teaching children with special needs, with over ten years of experience.
+Her past teaching experience ranges from preschool dance programs, dance styles of all types to students, ages 2-19, and choreographing for a competitive dancers and collegiate dance teams.
+Raegan is thrilled to be a part of the Dancin’ Dreams family to share her love for dance with all of her students and their families.

 Gretchen Hughes has been dancing since the age of 4.
 She received the majority of her classical ballet training through high school from The Northeast Atlanta Ballet in Lilburn, Georgia.
 With the Northeast Atlanta Ballet, Gretchen performed several premier roles such as Aurora in Sleeping Beauty and Snow Queen in The Nutcracker.
 Gretchen supplemented much of her dance training by attending rigorous summer intensives such as the Joffrey Ballet Summer Intensive, the Milwaukee Ballet Summer Intensive, and the Atlanta Ballet Summer Intensive.
-Additionally, Gretchen earned her Bachelors of the Arts degree in Dance with a ballet concentration from Kennesaw State University.
+Additionally, Gretchen earned her Bachelor's of the Arts degree in Dance with a ballet concentration from Kennesaw State University.
 She was a company member with Ballethnic Dance Company for three years.
-Gretchen has relocated to the Denver area, and she is so excited to continue pursuing her teaching career here at Dancin’ Dreams.
+Currently, Gretchen is in her second season with Kim Robards Dance.

 Kendyll began dancing before she could walk!
 She started dance classes at the age of two and seriously danced until the age of 17.
 She has a background in ballet, pointe, lyrical, modern, jazz, tap, hip-hop, ballroom, and danced competitively with a company for four years.
 Now, 23 years old Kendyll works as an elementary school teacher teaching 2nd grade.
 She loves to combine her biggest passions in life- teaching, dancing and working with children!
 She strives to be a prepared, proactive, and reflective dance teacher that facilitates the growth of all children though encouraging creativity and independence.
 She believes in being nurturing, involved, and patient and building a fun environment for all!